bazelbuild/rules_apple/doc/rules-watchos.md

                     <a href="#watchos_application-version">version</a>)
 </pre>

-Builds and bundles an watchOS Application.
+Builds and bundles a watchOS Application.

 **ATTRIBUTES**